Leżajsk: History

 Leżajsk is an old Polish royal town.
 The development of Leżajsk was slow, due to numerous and devastating Tatar and Wallachian raids, which took place in 1498, 1500, 1509, 1519 and 1524.
 Following these raids, Polish kings granted several privileges to the looted town, and finally, on September 23, 1524 in Lwów, King Sigismund I the Old decided to move Leżajsk to a new location, which was easier to defend.
 The town was moved some 5 kilometers south-west, and its new name was Leżajsk Zygmuntowski.
 The old location is since known as the village Stare Miasto ("Old Town").
 During the reign of Sigismund II Augustus, Leżajsk prospered due to protection of its starosta (local governor), Krzysztof Szydłowiecki (Odrowaz coat of arms), who was Crown Chancellor.
-In 1608, Bernadine monks from nearby Przeworsk were brought to Lezajsk by Bishop of Przemyśl, and two years later, first brick church was built.
-In 1624 Lezajsk was looted and burned by Crimean Tatars and subsequent Swedish invasion of Poland (1655–1660) brought more destruction.
+In 1608, Bernadine monks from nearby Przeworsk were brought to Lezajsk by Bishop of Przemyśl, and two years later, the first brick church was built.
+In 1624 Lezajsk was looted and burned by Crimean Tatars and the subsequent Swedish invasion of Poland (1655–1660) brought more destruction.

+In the mid-18th century, 57% of the town's population was Roman Catholic (Polish), 26% was Jewish, and 17% was Greek Catholic (Ruthenian).

 Following the First Partition of Poland (1772), Leżajsk was annexed by the Habsburg Empire, and remained in Austrian Galicia until November 1918.
-In 1809, the town was captured by the Duchy of Warsaw, but soon afterwards, it was retaken by Austrians.
+In 1809, the town was captured by the Duchy of Warsaw, but soon afterwards, it was retaken by the Austrians.
 In 1896–1900, a rail line connecting Lezajsk with Przeworsk and Rozwadow was completed.
-The town suffered during World War I, as Austro-Hungarian and Russian armies fought here in 1914 and 1915.
+The town suffered during World War I, as Austro-Hungarian and Russian armies fought there in 1914 and 1915.
 Lezajsk was occupied by Russians between November 1914 and May 1915.

 In 1918 Poland regained independence and control of the town.
 In the Second Polish Republic, Leżajsk belonged to Łańcut County of the Lwów Voivodeship.
 In July 1929, the town was visited by President Ignacy Mościcki.

 During the German invasion of Poland, which started World War II, on September 13, 1939, Leżajsk was captured by the Wehrmacht.
 Afterwards, the German Einsatzgruppe I entered the town to commit various atrocities against the population.
 On November 3, 1939, the German security police carried out mass arrests of local Poles as part of the Intelligenzaktion.
 The Poles were then either imprisoned in the local prison or massacred at the local cemetery.
 Among the massacred Poles were teachers, school principals, priests and military officers.
 Poles from Leżajsk were also among the victims of the large Katyn massacre, committed by the Russians in April–May 1940.
 During the German occupation, the Home Army was very active in the area.
 Since May 1940, underground Polish newspaper Odwet was distributed in Leżajsk by the Polish resistance movement.
 On May 28, 1943, Germans shot 43 residents of the town.
 Leżajsk was captured by the Home Army on July 27, 1944.